openprovider/Openprovider-WHMCS-domains/README.md

  <img width="567" alt="image" src="https://github.com/openprovider/Openprovider-WHMCS-domains/assets/97894083/c4bf574c-2b2f-4367-bb6e-789578535564">

 ### Configure TLDs which don't allow locking (.nl, .be, .eu, .es)

+**Note: This manual change is only required in versions before 5.9.0.**

 Not all TLDs allow domain locking, but WHMCS assumes that this option is available for all domains.
 As a result, end users will see a warning "you domain is unlocked" when they visit the domain details page.
 You can hide this option with the following changes to your template files.